trailofbits/zkdocs/content/docs/zkdocs/zero-knowledge-protocols/product-primes/square-freeness.md

 ## Interactive protocol (HVZK)
 {{< hint danger >}}
 **Security note:** The protocol is zero-knowledge (does not reveal the factorization of $\varN$) only when the verifier is honest and generates each $\rhovar_i$ randomly.
-If the verifier choses these values maliciously they can recover the factorization of $\varN$.
+If the verifier chooses these values maliciously they can recover the factorization of $\varN$.
 If your attacker model takes this into consideration, use the non-interactive version.
 More details on [Using HVZKP in the wrong context](../../../security-of-zkps/when-to-use-hvzk).
 {{< /hint >}}

 {{< rawhtml >}}